$ oc login <your_instance_url>

 As an administrator, you are able to view, create, and modify quotas and limit ranges on other projects.
 This allows you to better constrain how compute resources and objects are consumed by users across the cluster.

-OpenShift Dedicated administrators can install Operators from a curated list provided by the OperatorHub.
+OpenShift Dedicated administrators can install Operators from OperatorHub.
 This makes the Operator available to all developers on your cluster to create Custom Resources and applications using that Operator.

 Administrators can only install Operators to the default